 Furthermore, the U.S. Bureau of Labor Statistics projects that employment in bioscience will increase 31 percent from 2010 to 2020 as compared to the 14 percent increase projected for all occupations.
 Growth in the bioscience industry during 2001 to 2010 was widely distributed throughout the nation with 34 states showing growth, and Indiana being one of the states with the largest increase.

-Talk with the Biotechnology faculty, the Director of Undergraduate Studies, the Program Director, and the career coach, as well as recent graduates of the Biotechnology Program, to gain insights into the career paths available to you with this major.
+Talk with the Biotechnology faculty, the Director of Undergraduate Studies and the career coach, as well as recent graduates of the Biotechnology Program, to gain insights into the career paths available to you with this major.

 Post-graduate short-term experiences